Day 12 North Cape Tour Alta Skarsvag

 The road to the North Cape

-We drive north on the E6, this 2-lane provincial road is of very good quality and along the route you can enjoy beautiful views.
-There are many parking spaces along the route, with the larger ones also having sanitary facilities.
-The route has nice, well-organized bends, unfortunately there are also many long boring straights, but the beautiful panoramas make up for a lot.
+We're driving north on the E6.
+This two-lane provincial road is in excellent condition, and along the way you can enjoy beautiful views.
+There are plenty of parking areas along the way, the larger ones also having restrooms.
+The route has beautiful, well-defined bends, but unfortunately also long, somewhat boring straight stretches.
+Fortunately, the stunning panoramas more than make up for it.

-The first tunnel we take is the Skarvbergtunnel (RP14), this is a 2920 meter long single tube tunnel along the Porsangerfjord.
-The tunnel passes through a 300-meter-high ridge, about 18 kilometers north of the junction between the E6 and E69.
+The first tunnel we take is the Skarvberg Tunnel.
+This is a 2,920-meter-long, single-tube tunnel located along the Porsangerfjord.
+The tunnel cuts through a mountain ridge approximately 300 meters high, about 18 kilometers north of the intersection between the E6 and E69 highways.
 The tunnel is toll-free.

 The next tunnel is the North Cape Tunnel (Norwegian: Nordkapptunnelen).
-Stop and park at RP15 to take a photo at the entrance of one of the longest and the most northerly of Norway's submarine road tunnels.
-The tunnel takes us under the Magerøysundet strait between the Norwegian mainland and the large island of Magerøya.
-The tunnel was built between 1993 and 1999, together with the Honningsvåg tunnel.
-The tunnels were built to connect mainland Norway with the town of Honningsvåg and the North Cape tourist attraction.
-The tunnel was officially opened on June 15, 1999 by King Harald V of Norway.
-The tunnel is 6,875 km long and reaches a depth of 212 meters below sea level.
+Stop here to take a photo at the entrance to one of Norway's longest and northernmost submarine road tunnels.
+The tunnel takes us under the Magerøysundet strait, between the Norwegian mainland and the large island of Magerøya.
+The tunnel was built between 1993 and 1999, along with the Honningsvåg Tunnel.
+These tunnels connect mainland Norway with the town of Honningsvåg and the tourist attraction at North Cape.
+The North Cape Tunnel was officially opened by King Harald V of Norway on June 15, 1999.
+The tunnel is 6,875 meters long and reaches a depth of 212 meters below sea level.

-10 kilometers away we arrive at RP16 at the Honningsvåg tunnel (Honningsvågtunnelen).
-This is a 4,443 meter long tunnel and this tunnel goes through a large mountain called "Honningsvågfjellet" west of the town of Honningsvåg.
-The 9 meter wide tunnel has 2 lanes (one in each direction).
-It is the most northerly public road tunnel in the world.
+Ten kilometers further on, we arrive at the Honningsvåg Tunnel (Honningsvågtunnelen).
+This 4,443-meter-long tunnel runs through the Honningsvågfjellet mountain, west of the city of Honningsvåg.
+The tunnel is 9 meters wide and has two lanes, one in each direction.
+It is the northernmost public road tunnel in the world.

-Via the beautiful winding E69 we drive on to the North Cape (Norwegian: Nordkapp; Northern Sami: Davvenjárga), at RP17 we can still buy souvenirs made by the local population.
+We continue along the beautiful, winding E69 towards the North Cape (Norwegian: Nordkapp; Northern Sami: Davvenjárga).
+Along the way, we can buy souvenirs made by the locals.

-RP18 is the goal of this 12-day Roundtrip; the North Cape, this is a cape on the north coast of the island of Magerøya in Northern Norway.
-The cape is located in the municipality of Nordkapp in the county of Troms og Finnmark, Norway.
+The North Cape is the final destination of this 12-day round trip.
+It's a cape on the north coast of the island of Magerøya, in Northern Norway, and is located in the municipality of Nordkapp in Troms og Finnmark county.

-The European motorway E69 has its northern terminus at the North Cape, making it the most northerly point in Europe accessible by car and making the E69 the most northerly public road in Europe.
+The European highway E69 has its northern terminus at North Cape.
+This makes it the northernmost point in Europe accessible by car, and the E69 the northernmost public road in Europe.
 The plateau is a popular tourist attraction.
-The cape includes a 307-meter-high cliff with a large flat plateau on it, where visitors can see the midnight sun and views of the Barents Sea to the north, weather permitting.
-North Cape Hall, a visitor center, was built on the plateau in 1988.
-It includes a cafe, restaurant, post office, souvenir shop, small museum and video library.
+The cape consists of a 307-meter-high cliff topped by a large, flat plateau where, weather permitting, visitors can see the midnight sun and enjoy views of the Barents Sea.
+Located on the plateau is North Cape Hall, a visitors' center opened in 1988.
+The center features a café, restaurant, post office, souvenir shop, a small museum, and a cinema.

-At the end of the day we drive to Skarsvåg (RP19) where we can spend the night at one of the campsites.
+At the end of the day we drive back to Skarsvåg, where we spend the night at one of the campsites.

 North Cape